thibaultduponchelle/perlres/CONTRIBUTING.md

 Sometimes emojis does not always have a meaning at all and only respect a kind of "family".

 Typical example is webframeworks that are generaly represented by animals :cow: :bear: :frog: :hamster: simply because I needed a lot of different emojis and they are so cool :relieved:

-:warning: Some emojis are not compatible with mobiles, please do not use them.

 ## Tips